 Unfortunately in these cases there is pretty much nothing we can do as we have to wait until the data is made available to the public Blizzard API.

 You can absolutely re-use the name of a Challenger.
 For characters that were deleted and re-rolled using the exact same name we’ve seen a bit of a lag for data being updated / refreshed on the API side of things.
 You will be able to look up your character on the Armory and it looks fine, however, the API data we access seems to use a different data-set.

 Don’t worry.
 All you need is some patience.
 It seems like at the most it should take a day for the data to update, however, in some extremely rare cases it’s taken longer.
-If you’ve noticed your character not updating after a few days, please contact Stone.
+If you’ve noticed your character not updating after a few days, please contact Leeta or Ster.

 I’m not entirely 100% sure.
 I suspect there is something wonky happening with the data being made available from the Blizzard API as I don’t ever physically remove characters from the DB unless I see they are no longer participating in the challenge (like boosted characters).

 In all the reported cases I’ve seen, the character re-appeared within a few hours.
-If you see this issue, please wait a day or so… if the character does not re-appear on the list, please contact Stone.
+If you see this issue, please wait a day or so… if the character does not re-appear on the list, please contact Leeta or Ster.

 NEW!
-Cosmetic gear is no longer allowed.
-You are only allowed to wear grey or white quality gear.
+Transmog is ALLOWED however you are still only to wear white or grey quality gear.

 Exception: Blood Thirsty and Green challengers are allowed to equip green gear.

 Yes.
 Bandages are made from Tailoring and are okay to use.
 While you can’t learn a profession (except you wonderful Pacifists and Working Man!) you can purchase bandages from the Auction House.
 The anti-venom should not count as a healing or mana potion, so should not flag you.
 Mind you, we have not tested this yet as the anti-venom only works when level 25 or lower.